 Dynamic attacks target vulnerabilities exposed in actively running applications.
 Examples of real-time flaws that hackers go after include:

 Hackers typically distribute malware through emails, software, and malicious websites.
-Inadvertently downloading malware from one of those sources can immediately infect systems and start causing damage like:
+Inadvertently downloading malware from one of those sources can immediately infect systems and start causing damage, such as:

 Hackers use input fields in websites and other applications to insert malicious SQL code.
 If successful, they can launch attacks designed to extract sensitive information, execute arbitrary commands, or manipulate databases to gain unauthorized access.